 How does the borrower apply for a PLUS loan?

-Parents of dependent students (Parent PLUS) and Graduate students (Graduate PLUS) must complete a Direct PLUS Loan application and promissory note, contained in a single form available from the financial aid office.
+Parents (Parent PLUS) and Graduate students (Graduate PLUS) must complete a Direct PLUS Loan application and promissory note, contained in a single form available from the financial aid office.

 How much can I borrow?

-The yearly limit on a PLUS Loan (Parent and Graduate) is equal to the cost of attendance minus any other financial aid received.
+The yearly limit on a PLUS Loan (Parent and Graduate) is equal to the cost to attend school minus any other financial aid received.
 For example: If the cost of attendance is $20,000 and the student receives $8,000 in other financial aid, the PLUS loan may not exceed $12,000.

 Federal Work Study FWS